 Any short pasta you have on hand will work, such as Penne, Rotini, or Macaroni.

-Please keep in mind that nutritional information is a rough estimate and can vary significantly based on products used.
+Please keep in mind that nutritional information is a rough estimate and can vary significantly based on the products used.